 If you’d like an ad-free, easily printable version of the pattern, you can help support my small business and purchase it for a small fee in my Etsy shop – SimpleThings byTia, or in my Ravelry Store – Simple Things Crochet.

 Like this pattern?
 You may also like the Simba Slouchy Hat or the Simba Wristers.
 And if you’d like to receive an email whenever there’s a new post, you can find the sign-up box below.
 I never sell your info or use it for anything else.
 Promise! 💗😊

 Skill Level: Easy

-Lion Brand Hometown USA in Hoboken Honey – 4 skeins
+Lion Brand Hometown in Hoboken Honey – 4 skeins

 Hook size N/9.00 mm

 8 sc stitches and 8 sc rows = 4”

 8 dc stitches and 4 dc rows = 4”